-Jupyter Starting Python Last Checkpoint: a minute ago (unsaved changes) File Edit View In []: In []: In []: In []:
+CJUPYTET Starting Python Last Checkpoint: a minute ago (unsaved changes) File Edit View Insert Cell Kernel Widgets Help Isted Python 3 (ipykernel) E + % 2 In []: W detting Started with Python Programs

 You can type the code in the cell provided.
 Then click We Run to see the output just below it.